elexive-com/elexive-calc/resources/DetailedReportModal.md

 - Implementation approaches are explained in terms of organizational impact
 - Timelines are connected to value realization points
 - Financial information is presented with business context
+- Collapsible details provide additional context for deeper exploration
+- Success factors are aligned with specific business objectives
+- Strategic pillars are clearly connected to business transformation goals

-This business-centric approach makes the report more valuable to executive decision-makers who may not be interested in technical implementation details.
+This business-centric approach makes the report more valuable to executive decision-makers who may not be interested in technical implementation details, ensuring that every section connects directly to strategic business outcomes.

+### 6. Enhanced User Interface Patterns

+The implementation uses several advanced UI patterns to improve usability and information density:

+- Expandable/collapsible sections to manage information hierarchy
+- Progressive disclosure of detailed information
+- Contextual grouping of related information
+- Visual indicators for expanded/collapsed states
+- Consistent iconography for improved navigation and recognition
+- Card-based design for distinct content separation
+- Color-coding for pillar and category identification
+- Interactive elements with clear visual feedback

+These UI patterns combine to create a report that is both comprehensive and navigable, presenting complex information in an accessible way while maintaining a cohesive visual language throughout the experience.

 ## Visual Design Implementation